 Go ahead and add a personal touch to your portal.
 It should go without saying that you're welcome to beautify your portal with colors and images.
 But we'd like you to extend your portal's functionality.
 The extension could be in the client tier.
 What's lacking in your portal's user interface?
 The extension could also be in the middle tier.
 What feature are your servlets missing?
 What servlet is missing?
 Or, the extension could be in the back-end tier.
-Right now, your code (presumably) relies upon the copy of nested_category_list.html in project3-6.0/webapps/ROOT/xml/cache/, which, again, was generated by Moreover at 3:13 P.M.
-ET on Friday, 3 March 2006.
-What if Moreover's offerings have been updated?
-Perhaps your portal should be retrieving a fresh listing on occasion, caching the results.
+Right now, your code (presumably) relies upon the copy of nested\category\list.html in project3-7.0/webapps/ROOT/xml/cache/.
+What if Moreover's offerings have been updated since we cached that file for you?
+Perhaps your portal should be retrieving a fresh listing on occasion, re-caching the results.
 In fact, for the sake of performance, perhaps the NewsProvider class should be caching headlines, at least for a short while, so that it needn't open up a TCP socket for every request!
 Also, what about those DTDs?
 Should you be validating your XML feeds?
 Why not spend time on all three tiers?
 Isn't RSS all the rage these days?
 Why not support feeds from other sources?

 In short, make your portal better.
-Feel free to discuss (but not collaborate on the implementation of) possible extensions with other students by way of cscie259@lists.dce.harvard.edu.
-You may certainly incorporate additional technologies

-(e.g., JSP, XSL-FO, etc.) into your extension.
+Feel free to discuss (but not collaborate on the possible extensions with other students implementation of) by way of cscie259@lists.dce.harvard.edu.
+You may certainly incorporate additional technologies (e.g., JSP, XSL-FO, etc.) into your extension.
 We ask only that the scope of your extension be comparable to that required by question 7 or 8; in other words, the extension should demand of you about the same amount of time as did your Login servlet or Prefs servlet.
 You are welcome (and encouraged) to run a possible extension by the staff if you're worried that it may fall short of our expectations.

-Once you've designed and implemented your extension, create in project3-6.0/ a file called personaltouch. {html,pdf,ps,rtf,txt} containing two or more paragraphs detailing your extension.
+Once you've designed and implemented your extension, create in project3-7.0/ a file called personaltouch. {html,pdf,ps,rtf,txt} containing two or more paragraphs detailing your extension.
 Be sure to explain what your extension is, how and in what file(s) you implemented it, and what challenges you encountered during its implementation.